freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-multiple-conditional-ternary-operators.english.md

 }
 ```

-However, this should be used with care as using multiple conditional operators without proper indentation may make your code hard to read.
+To make your code easier to read, it is considered best practice to format multiple conditional operators such that each condition is on a separate line, as shown above.
+Using multiple conditional operators without proper indentation may make your code hard to read.
 For example:

 ```js
 function findGreaterOrEqual(a, b) {
   return (a === b) ? "a and b are equal" : (a > b) ? "a is greater" : "b is greater";
 }
 ```

-To make your code easier to read, it is considered best practice to format multiple conditional operators such that each condition is on a separate line, as shown in the first example.

 </section>